What is risk management and why is it important?

 Identifying risk is all a part of the on-going decision-making within a business.
-It's important for a business to carry out risk assessments on a regular basis to ensure that there is a plan of action in place in case the worst-case scenario occurs.
+It's important for a business to carry out risk assessments on a regular basis to be sure that there is a plan of action in place in case the worst-case scenario occurs.

-Risk management is often a concern at board level and they'll likely require that different departmental stakeholders carry out risk identification to ensure that their area of the business minimizes risk as much as possible.
+Risk management is often a concern at board level and they'll likely require that different departmental stakeholders carry out risk identification to make sure that their area of the business minimizes risk as much as possible.

 In large organizations, teams might be dedicated to dealing with risk mitigation so it's common to find a risk manager working across the business, specializing in risk, and providing risk management plans for the business.

 Enterprise risk management can cover a lot of ground and involve a wide range of management tools and contingency plans to prepare a company for the worst-case scenario.
 Some companies treat risk as another project management issue and will put a project manager on the case, to work with stakeholders.

 Risk management is all about the mitigation of adverse effects on the business.
 Where there's risk, there's potential for both profit and loss, but risk management is about looking for ways to reduce the likelihood of damage to the business.

 When it comes to risk, there are a number of different ways it can be handled in the workplace.

 Ignore it - One method is to simply ignore risk and deal with any negative problems as and when they arrive.
 Business normally involves some form of risk, and it is possible to not concern yourself with potential issues until they occur.
 This isn't necessarily the best solution because it can open your business up to significant issues if things don't go to plan!